 Siegwerk Turkey finished biggest reconstructions in its history

-Siegwerk has completed a significant investment project for the reconstruction of its site in Tuzla, Turkey, one of the company’s 16 "Centers of Excellence" worldwide.
-Ac the company tells, Siegwerk Turkey improved both efficiency and safety at its regional headquarters and increased its production and storage capacities.
+Herewith, Siegwerk Turkey improved both efficiency and safety at its regional headquarters and increased its production and storage capacities that is supposed to enable the company to further grow and strengthen its market position in the region.
 Next to producing solvent-based inks and varnishes the site in Tuzla also distributes the company’s Sheetfed and Narrow Web products to customers in Turkey, the Middle East, the Caucasus, Central Asia as well as Egypt and serves Siegwerk’s entities in Nigeria and South Africa.

 The reconstruction project has not only included investments in the redesign of existing buildings like laboratory, production, or warehouse but also in new technologies to bring work safety to the next level.
 For example, the ventilation system in the production area has been renewed to better meet the needs of solvent emission, full automatic filling and weighing lines have been established, grinders and mixers have been renewed and areas have been better equipped against natural events like earthquakes or thunderstorms.
 The warehouse has been redesigned from a three-floored to a one-storey building with a nine-level rack system doubling the storage capacity of pallets.
 Besides, solvent tanks have not only been renewed for an increase of storage capacity by 150% but also have been better connected to the production area further increasing work efficiency and safety.
 These are just a few examples of the comprehensively implemented improvements at Siegwerk’s site in Tuzla.